hfmkwi/SapPy/README.md

 # PySappy
 ## What is this?
-This is a Python port of Kawa and DJ Bouche's Sappy 2006 As it is right now, it is almost a 1:1 translation from source with 0 optimizations.
+This is a Python port of Kawa and DJ Bouche's Sappy 2006.

+## How do I use this?
+The front-end interface is `sap.py`; simply run it with the necessary arguments.

 ## When's it going to be finished?
-When I get off my lazy butt.
+It's almost finished.
+Just wait.